-W-2 assumes that work is the best way for parents to support their families.
-Individuals who the agency determines are ready for work will be referred to unsubsidized employment, or assigned to a TEMP job to combine employment training with a job.

-CSJ activities (up to 30 hours of work and 10 hours of training) are available for individuals who need to practice the work habits and skills necessary to be hired by private business.
+The AFDC Pay For Performance W-2 assumes that work is the best way demonstration required non-exempt for parents to support their families.
+AFDC recipients to participate in pre- Individuals who the agency determines approved employment or training are ready for work will be referred to activities each month, in order to receive unsubsidized employment, or assigned an AFDC payment the following month. to a TEMP job to combine employment The only exemptions were: training with a job.
+Under age 16 or 60 or older; Adult caretaker on SSI; NLRR not included in the AFDC assistance group; Required to participate in Learnfare; Case head minor; A caretaker of a child under one; CSJ activities (up to 30 hours of work and 10 hours of training) are available for individuals who need to practice the work habits and skills necessary to be hired by private business.
 W-2 T activities (up to 28 hours of work and 12 hours of training) are available for individuals unable to work in gainful employment due to extended incapacitation, the need to care for an ill

-- Incapacitated for more than 30 days;

-- Needed in the home to care for a disabled family member; or

-- Full-time VISTA volunteer

-W-2 group member, or other extenuating circumstances.
+Incapacitated for more than 30 days; Needed in the home to care for a disabled family member; or Full-time VISTA volunteer W-2 group member, or other extenuating circumstances.
 Education and training as a CSJ or W-2 T activity may include a course of study for granting of high school equivalency, technical college, English-as-a-Second Language, and education courses that provide employment skills.
 An adult caring for a child under 8 weeks is exempt from participation requirements.

-Medicaid

-Families who were eligible for AFDC automatically received Medicaid coverage.
+Medicaid Families who were eligible for AFDC automatically received Medicaid coverage.
 Families receiving Medicaid were enrolled in HMOs according to the managed care expansion plan that has been in place.

-Families were not required to pay premiums in order to receive Medicaid, but some services required small copayments.
+Families were not required to pay premiums in order to receive Medicaid, but some services required small co- payments.
 Being enrolled in W-2 does not make a family automatically eligible for Medicaid.
 Some low income working families may be eligible for BadgerCare Plus or Medicaid.
 These programs determine financial eligibility by using the Federal Poverty Level, similar to W-2.
 Some services may require a small co-pay